Alpha-Directorate/AlphaSSS/README.md

 [Credits & Acknowledgements](https://github.com/alpha-social-club/alpha-social-development#credits--acknowledgements)

 ## What Is This?
+(TODO.
+Review & revise.)
 Alpha Social Club is a social network of like-minded individuals exploring their sexuality in a safe and friendly environment.
 Sex is not porn.
 Sex is beautiful, rewarding and healthy.
 Sex is at the very core of human social interactions.

 ## Ten-Point Vision
 1.	**Sexuality is healthy.**<br>It mediates biological, physiological processes (allostasis).
 It builds social relationships.
 It stimulates brain cognition and slows down aging processes.